 If we break this calculation down further, we see that a one-cent move in corn is equivalent to $50.
 If you multiply $50 per contract by the price move in cents, you will know exactly how much the futures contract’s value has increased or decreased.
 Furthermore, you should now be able to identify the corresponding profit or loss of your position.

 Mini Corn Contracts

 There are also tradeable mini contracts for corn.
 A single mini corn contract represents 1,000 bushels, which is 20 % of the full contract value.

-It stands to reason that the tick value of the mini corn contract would also be 1/5 the value of the standardized contract.
+It stands to reason that the mini corn contract’s tick value would also be 1/5 of the value of the standardized contract.
 Specifically, a one-cent price move in the mini-corn contract would be equivalent to $10 in the standard one.

 Another thing just as important as the tick values is the actual contract value in your portfolio.
 Here is a quick way to figure that out with some simple calculations: